 A neat feature within the ADAX DEX is the ERC20 token convertor.
-An ERC20 token is a native Ethereum token built of solidity.
-One can convert their Ethereum to Cardano “within a few clicks” and have access to the Cardano network easily without having to send their Ethereum to a centralized exchange.
+An ERC20 token is a native Ethereum token built with solidity.
+This feature allows you to convert your Ethereum to Cardano “with just a few clicks”.
+It also allows you to have access to the Cardano network easily without having to send your Ethereum to a centralized exchange.
 The team says in regards to their ERC20 bridge, “It’s a no brainer.”
-No doubt they are smart to realize that Ethereum isn’t going to disappear.
+No doubt they are smart to realize that Ethereum is not going to disappear.

-The bridge will be a neat feature in the ADAX DEX and will bring a large volume of Ethereum users to their interface.
-According to the website, the bridge feature will be release in Q1 of 2021 after Cardano has successfully launched their smart contracts.
+The bridge will be a neat feature within the ADAX DEX and will bring a large volume of Ethereum users to their interface.
+According to the website, the bridge feature will be release in Q1 of 2021.
+This roadmap should be on track now that Cardano has successfully launched their smart contracts.
 The bridge also comes with a two way convertor.
 Which means if users wish, they can turn their Cardano back to Ethereum.

 All fees involved in the ADAX exchange go straight to liquidity pools and their is no network fee.
 Another interesting feature which the company discusses on their website is dealing with liquidity risk.
 Meaning, it is risky for investors to provide liquidity for low volume assets.
 They claim the risk is not worth the reward to hold and stake these low volume tokens for liquidity.
 They say:

 “ADAX works on a different model that will address these concerns.”